rse-aunz/rse-aunz.github.io/_posts/2018-09-03-RSE-international-survey.markdown

 ---
 layout: post
-title:  "The First Survey of RSEs in Australia and New Zealand (https://bit.ly/RSESurvey2018)"
+title:  "The First Survey of RSEs in Australia and New Zealand"
 date:   2018-09-03 19:30:00 +1000
 categories: survey
 ---